 However, the WordPress universe is simply much, much bigger.
 That bigger market draws more designers/developers.

-Right now, there are dozens of premium WordPress theme makers – even entire marketplaces like ThemeForest and MOJO Themes.
+Right now, there are dozens of premium WordPress theme makers – even entire marketplaces like ThemeForest.
 There are some for Weebly – including on marketplaces like ThemeForest and MOJO Themes – but it’s nowhere near as big.

 For example, right now on MOJO Themes, there are 19 Weebly templates.
 There are thousands of WordPress themes.